 Minor Assistant Coaches

-Minor Assistant Coaches must be supervised by an adult that meets the qualifications as an assistant coach.
+Minor Assistant Coaches must be supervised by an adult that meets the qualifications as an assistant or head coach.

 Minor coaches, at a minimum, must complete the following training